DSchau/hello-world-mcp/README.md

 npm run dev
 ```

-This will run `wrangler dev`, which did not work all that well in my experience.
+This will run `wrangler dev` which simulates the deployed worker locally.
+Typically exposes the worker at localhost:8787.

 ### Deploy